WHAT IS NEEDED TO SET UP A RESTROOM TRAILER?

 PROVIDE NECESSARY POWER FOR RESTROOM TRAILER

 Most restroom trailers are powered with electricity.
-It is recommended to provide each restroom trailer with at least two independent and dedicated 20 amp power circuits.
-(A winter package with electrical heaters will require more electrical power) The dedicated circuit means there is no other power draw on the circuit.
-It normally is the site owner’s responsibility to supply power cables to the trailer and insure that the lines and the circuit to which they are connected have no other power draw on them.
+It is recommended to provide each restroom trailer with at least two independent electrical circuits. and dedicated 20 amp power circuits.
+(A winter package with electrical heaters requires more electrical power) The dedicated circuit means there is no other power draw on the circuit.
+It normally is the site owner’s responsibility to supply power cables to the trailer.
+Finally, insure that the lines and the circuit to which they are connected have no other power draw on them.

 TROUBLE SHOOTING RESTROOM TRAILER ELECTRICAL PROBLEMS